Drakezair/Bank_list/README.md

-# Getting Started with Create React App
+# Bank app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). is a simple boilerplate of react with typescript and basic Restfull api integrations

 ## Available Scripts